Jim Kaat: Agent

-Kaat started a sports management company, Southpaw Enterprises, Inc., solely representing pitchers.
+Kaat started a sports management company, Southpaw Enterprises, Inc., representing pitchers.

 Author

-Kaat has written a best-selling book, Still Pitching.
+Kaat wrote the best-selling book, Still Pitching: Musings from the Mound and the Microphone, in 2003.
+He co-wrote If These Walls Could Talk: New York Yankees: Stories from the New York Yankees Dugout, Locker Room,and Press Box with Greg Jennings in 2015.

 In May 2022, Kaat released his third book, Good as Gold: My Eight Decades in Baseball.

 Personal life

 Kaat married his first wife, Julie Moore, in October 1959, and divorced in 1975.
 His marriage to his second wife, Linda, also ended in divorce.
 His third wife, MaryAnn, died in July 2008 after 22 years of marriage.
 Kaat created a memorial fund in her name to put lights on the baseball fields in his hometown of Zeeland, Michigan, in her honor.
 Kaat and MaryAnn have four children and six grandchildren.
 Kaat married his fourth wife, Margie, in 2009.

 Kaat's grandparents were born in the Netherlands.
 He is from Zeeland, a major farming area, where he grew up.
 Kaat said he would have played for the Netherlands national baseball team if the World Baseball Classic existed during his career.
-Along with his former Twins teammate, the Utrecht-born Bert Blyleven, they were known for saying, "If you ain’t Dutch, you ain’t much."
+Along with his former Twins teammate, the Utrecht-born Bert Blyleven, they were known for saying, "If you ain't Dutch, you ain't much."

 During the offseason, Kaat resides in Stuart, Florida.

-Legacy

-Twins Hall of Fame

-Kaat was inducted into the Minnesota Twins Hall of Fame in 2001.

-Number retirement
+Honors and awards

-He had his number 36 retired by the Twins on July 16, 2022.
+Kaat was inducted into the Minnesota Twins Hall of Fame in 2001,and had his number 36 retired by the franchise on July 16, 2022.

 Baseball Hall of Fame

 In 2014, Kaat appeared for the second time as a candidate on the National Baseball Hall of Fame's Golden Era Committee election ballot for possible Hall of Fame consideration for 2015, which required 12 votes.
 He missed getting inducted by two votes.
-He was elected to the Hall of Fame in 2021, and was formally enshrined on July 24, 2022.
+He was elected to the Hall of Fame on December 5, 2021, and was formally enshrined on July 24, 2022.